It’s okay to ask for help

 Your right to confidentiality

 We’re dedicated to preserving your confidentiality.
 We follow strict confidentiality regulations, and keep track of your information by numeric code.
-Your file is securely locked and kept on-site, and it’s yours any time you want it: simply make a request in writing to our program manager Aaron.
+Your file is securely locked and kept on-site, and it’s yours any time you want it: simply make a request in writing to our program manager Alvaro.